MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 For standalone text queries, scoring profiles identify the maximum 1,000 matches in a [BM25-ranked search](index-similarity-and-scoring.md), and the top 50 are returned in results.

-For pure vectors, the query is vector-only, but the [*k*-matching documents](vector-search-ranking.md) include alphanumeric fields that a scoring profile can process.
-The scoring profile revised the result set by boosting documents that match criteria in the profile.
+For pure vectors, the query is vector-only, but if the [*k*-matching documents](vector-search-ranking.md) include alphanumeric fields that a scoring profile can process, a scoring profile is applied.
+The scoring profile revises the result set by boosting documents that match criteria in the profile.

 For text queries in a hybrid query, scoring profiles identify the maximum 1,000 matches in a BM25-ranked search.
-However, once those 1,000 results are identified, they're restored to their original BM25 order so that they can be rescored alongside vectors results in the final [Reciprocal Ranking Function (RRF)](hybrid-search-ranking.md) ordering, where the scoring profile (document boosting) is applied to the merged results, followed by [vector weighting](vector-search-how-to-query.md#vector-weighting), and [semantic ranking](semantic-search-overview.md) as the last step.
+However, once those 1,000 results are identified, they're restored to their original BM25 order so that they can be rescored alongside vectors results in the final [Reciprocal Ranking Function (RRF)](hybrid-search-ranking.md) ordering, where the scoring profile (identified as "final document boosting adjustment" in the illustration) is applied to the merged results, along with [vector weighting](vector-search-how-to-query.md#vector-weighting), and [semantic ranking](semantic-search-overview.md) as the last step.

 :::image type="content" source="media/scoring-profiles/scoring-over-ranked-results.png" alt-text="Diagram showing which fields have a scoring profile and when ranking occurs.":::